The Budget - 22 November 2017

-This newsletter provides a summary of the key tax points from the 2017 Spring Budget based on the documents released on 8 March 2017.
-It also provides a reminder of some of the main points announced at the 2016 Autumn Statement, which will be legislated for in Finance Bill 2017.
+This newsletter provides a summary of the key tax points from the 2017 Autumn Budget based on the documents released on 22 November 2017.
 We will keep you informed of any significant developments.

 Personal allowance and income tax threshold